RPD09/RPD09/README.md

 ## About Me

-I'm a passionate Developer based in Portugal.
-I enjoy learning new things every day.
+I'm a full-time Local IT Trainee @ Forvia during the day and a Mobile Development Student @ ISTEC by night, based in Portugal.
+Passionate about technology and continuous learning, I enjoy exploring new challenges every day.
 Feel free to explore my projects and connect with me!

 - 🌍 **Location:** Portugal
 - 🧠 **Learning:** CTeSP in Mobile Development (Even tho its not focused only in mobile as you can see below)